 Ground cherries (Physalis pruinosa) are a delicious, easy-to-grow garden fruit native to Mexico and the southern United States.
-Although rare in modern gardens and markets, we think this fruit deserves a place at the top of the most esteemed local & native food lists.
+Although rare in modern gardens and markets, we think ground cherry fruit deserves a place at the top of the most esteemed local & native food lists.

-Ground cherries: the fruit that changed our lives
+Ground cherries aka husk cherries: the fruit that changed our lives

 If ever there was an edible garden plant near and dear to our hearts, it’s the ground cherry.
 After all, this little plant helped give roots to my and Susan The Tyrant’s gardening obsession many years ago…